lc-1nternerd/brownbag-html5-video-player-with-google-ads/pages/03_lets-do-ads.md

 layout: section
 ---

-# Hooow long do you want to edge me senpai??
+# When will we actually see some code??

-Ook ok, we'll take a look at some code nau(.ch)
+Ook ok, we'll take a look at some code now! 🙏
-_aka es is 11:40 und i hab ka zeit für a full fledged demo_
+_aka es is 11:40 und i hab ka zeit für eine interaktive demo_